afeins19/django-streamlit/README.md

 - be given the option (if allowed to edit) to modify the most recently submitted report if past deadline

+# Data Entry
+if a user has permission to edit a report, he or she will be directed to a streamlit app that will do the following:

+1. fetch a dataframe from the db of rows that tie to this user via their email
+2. load a streamlit table populated with the information in that dataframe
+3. allow the user to add,edit, and remove rows from the table
+4. once the table is ready for submission, ensure the following:
+ - all data types match the column types of the db
+ - any integrity violations (null, foreignkey violation, uniqueness) are raised to the user

 ### Data Entry Form (Streamlit) Requirements
 - Concurrent data entry shall be allowed
 - Data type validation shall not be allowed to enter the db
 - Data type validation checks shall notify the user if he/she attempts to input a value of the wrong
 - Valid data entries shall be automatically pushed to the db